wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.comptia.org/certifications/comptia-advanced-security-practitioner">
 CASP+ (CompTIA Advanced Security Practioner) exam CAS-003</a> is a hands-on, performance-based certification for practitioners — not managers — at the advanced skill level of cybersecurity -- implementing solutions policies and frameworks.
-For $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes to answer 90 multiple-choice and "performance-based" questions, for pass/fail grading.
+For $396 for COMPTia members or $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes to answer 90 multiple-choice and "performance-based" questions, for pass/fail grading.
+The domains:

+   1. 19% Risk Management
+   1. 25% Enterprise Security Architecture
+   1. 20% Enterprise Security Operations
+   1. 23% Technical Integration of Enterprise Security
+   1. 13% Research, Development, and Collaboration
+   <br /><br />

 <a target="_blank" href="https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained">Performance-based questions (PBQs)</a> test a candidate’s ability to solve problems in a simulated environment that approximates a virtual environment with a firewall, network diagram, terminal window, or operating system.
 <a target="_blank" href="https://quizlet.com/it/513316332/casp-cas-003-performance-based-questions-flash-cards/">12 Flash cards</a>